plone/volto/docs/source/addons/theme.md

 Volto theming uses SemanticUI theming capabilities to define and extend a theme for your site.
 However, while maintaining and playing well with the Semantic UI Volto base, using a traditional CSS approach can be done using the Less-based `extras` escape hatch.

-At the same time, one can entirely bail off the extras scape hatch and add your own, by customizing the `theme.js` module in Volto.
+At the same time, one can entirely discard the extras escape hatch and add your own, by customizing the `theme.js` module in Volto.

 ```js
 import 'semantic-ui-less/semantic.less';